Short Term Dynamics: Fluctuations and the Business Cycle

 The Real Business Cycle model

-The so called Real busiless cycle model (RBC) was introduced
+The so called Real business cycle model (RBC) was introduced

 in 1982 by Kydland and Prescott [3] building on a discrete-time version of the neoclassical growth model framework.